 - Bake for 10-15 minutes until they rise nicely and achieve your desired shade of golden brown.

-American Scone Recipe
+An American Blueberry Scone Recipe

 It's not easy to find a completely plain American scone, so we opted for a very simple blueberry scone recipe.